modular-things/modular-things-circuits/README.md

 | --- | --- |
 | ![brd](oled/board.png) | ![sch](oled/schematic.png) |

+`note: an early version of these circuits need SCL and SDA to be flipped in between the board and the OLED module`

 | part | count | info ? |
 | --- | --- | --- |
 | ATSAMD21 | 1 | uc |